 Hello, I am Aga Lawrynowicz

-I am a personal coach on a mission to support women and mothers.
+I am a personal coach on a mission to support women and mothers during their transitions.

 Really, life is all about transitions.
 Sometimes they are forced upon us by events beyond our control.
 And sometimes we actively choose transitions, such as choosing to partner, or move to a new city, find a better job, or change careers.
 But whether we choose them or they are chosen for us, transitions almost always ask us to redefine who we are, to integrate who’ve we become, and re-find our sense of belonging.